Anksmahajan/IndiaVaccineFinderUtility/README.md

 ## HTML page IndiaVaccineFinder.html
+* You can look for vaccines of a type and age group for all Delhi districts and Ghaziabad district in one shot
+* The page will auo refresh after 5 minutes to get the latest results, so you do not have to keep refreshing

+**Installation**
 * Download the file IndiaVaccineFinder.html and double click to open the page in Browser.
 (Tested on Chrome)